antor44/livestream_video/README.md

 --yt-dlp:        Forces the URL to be processed by yt-dlp.

---quality:       Video quality options are 'raw,' 'upper,' and 'lower'.
+--[raw, upper or lower]: Video quality options are 'raw,' 'upper,' and 'lower'.
 Quality also affects when timeshift is active for IPTV.
-'Raw' is used to download another video stream without any modifications for the player.
+'raw' is used to download another video stream without any modifications for the player.
-'Upper' and 'lower' download only one stream that is re-encoded for the player, which might correspond to the best or worst stream quality.
+'upper' and 'lower' download only one stream that is re-encoded for the player, which might correspond to the best or worst stream quality.
 This is intended to save downloaded data, although not all streams support it.
 Additionally, with timeshift, only one stream is downloaded.

 --player:        Specify player executable and options.
 Valid players: smplayer, mpv, mplayer, vlc, etc. Use 'none' or 'true' for no player.